koushik80/hybrid-infra-azure-intern-project/README.md

  - Accepted the License terms in the VM connection window.

- - Set the password for the built-in Administrator account in the VM connection window's Customize settings page and clicked "Finish."
+ - Set the password for the built-in Administrator account in the VM connection window's Customize settings page and clicked **"Finish."**

  - In the **Appliance Configuration Manager**, add credentials with **Friendly Name, User Name, and Password**.

  - In the **Appliance Configuration Manager's** Provide **Hyper-V host/cluster details** section, selected **"Add discovery source"** Choose **"Hyper-V Host/Cluster"** in the **Discovery** source dropdown, and specified the **IP address/FQDN** and saved settings.

  - Enabled the **"Disable the slider if you don't want to perform these features"** toggle and started the discovery.

+ ` Configure, Run and View Assessment `

  - Went back to **Azure Migrate | Servers, databases, and web apps** in the **Azure portal**, clicked **"Refresh,"** and selected **"Assess"** under **Azure Migrate: Discovery and Assessment**.
 Choose "Azure VM" in the dropdown.